MarkTakken/AlphaTensorCS184/README.md

 ## Download

-To download the trained model mentioned in the paper, visit the link contained within the paper.
+To use the trained model mentioned in the paper, use model_32_4.pt, which is in results.

+## Primary Code:

+The following python files hold central classes and functions of AlphaTensorCS184:

+architecture.py
+training.py
+selfplay.py
+tensorgame.py
+training.py
+utilities.py

+Additionally, main.py holds the three primary modes in which you may want to run the loop at-large.

+If you are running this program, the following additional folders are used:

+models/
+data/

+Within tests/, there are three scripts used for testing.
+They should be put into the primary folder before running:

+tests.py
+testing.ipynb
+selfplay_tests.py

+analysis.ipynb is used to generate information for the report.